 - On the ribbon, click the Edit tab.
 In the Manage Edits group, click Save .

 - On the Save Edits prompt, click Yes.

 - On the Edit tab, in the Selection group, click Clear .

-The table has three records with the attribute values you entered.
-Notice that the Shape field values are Point Z, showing that the features have z-values.
+The table has three records with the attribute values you provided.
+The values in the Shape field values are Point Z because the features have z-values.

 View the layer in the map

-Map features—the points, lines, and polygons that represent geographic locations—are normally stored in a feature class.
-A feature class stores the geometry and attributes of features so they can be added to new maps, processed and analyzed with tools, and managed with related datasets.
+Map features—the points, lines, and polygons that represent geographic locations—are typically stored in a feature class.
+A feature class stores the geometry and attributes of features so they can be added to new maps, processed and analyzed with tools, and managed together with your other data.